 “Of course there should be,” I said, sketching again.
 “There are a lot of mistakes here, Alan, but don’t worry, we can fix them.
 By the way, who installed this system?”

-"You did?"
-My eyes widened, but I was thinking about coffeepots and drapes and sand walkways so I didn’t laugh.
-I just smiled a little and said, "Don’t worry.
-We can fix it."
+“You did?”
+My eyes widened, but I was thinking about coffeepots, living room drapes, and sand walkways so I didn’t laugh.
+I just smiled a little and said, “Don’t worry.
+We can fix it.”